Location: Richards Bay, South Africa

 After completing all of the necessary forms and questionnaires, we lined up one by one to be swabbed.
 Our first step on land was to go get tested for COVID…

-After the slow start to the morning, a long overdue Boat Appreciation began making headway.
-Ten shipmates started off up on deck removing all of the saltwater residue from our long and spray-filled passage, while the rest started the ritual of bilge diving to drain and clean.
-What had only occurred a mere 24 hours before seemed like so long ago due to the fact that Vela was no longer throwing shipmates and items side-to-side in a wavy rage, and instead the violent motion of the rocky boat was replaced by the eerie silence of a still main engine and a good night’s sleep.
-The occasional tugboat would putter by with a grumbling roar, and when the wake hit our beam Vela rocked eagerly side by side, almost as if she wanted to break free from the dock and head back out to sea where she belonged.
+After the slow start to the morning, a long-overdue Boat Appreciation began making headway.
+Ten shipmates started off up on deck, removing all of the saltwater residues from our long and spray-filled passage, while the rest started the ritual of bilge diving to drain and clean.
+What had only occurred a mere 24 hours before seemed like so long ago due to the fact that Vela was no longer throwing shipmates and items side-to-side in a wavy rage, and instead, the violent motion of the rocky boat was replaced by the eerie silence of a still main engine and a good night’s sleep.
+The occasional tugboat would putter by with a grumbling roar, and when they wake hit our beam Vela rocked eagerly side by side, almost as if she wanted to break free from the dock and head back out to sea where she belonged.

 ‘What is a song lyric that really resonates with you?’